LukeisStuff/bonusblocks/README.md

 * Maple Forest Biome
   + Maple trees are found here, they give red wood
   + Found near rainforests
-* 3 Peak Biomes
-  + Stony, Icy and Snowy
-  + Generate only at the highest parts of the world

-## Changes
 * Pillars now use a new recipe with 3 of the respective stone type instead of 2
   + this affects marble and slate pillars
 * Carved stones now have recipes and appear in the creative inventory